71.

 I think you will need legal advice at this point if you are still keen on visiting the US.
 Good luck.

-Posted by iwasafool (Budding Member, 2 posts)
+79. Posted by iwasafool (Budding Member 2 posts) 11y Star this if you like it!

 Quoting vegasmike6